The Mount Kitanglad Range Natural Park in Bukidnon is an ASEAN Heritage Park that holds a special place in the history and heritage of World War II.

 The article related how the authors conducted clinical tests with totaquina extracted at the Bureau of Science from the bark of cinchona trees grown by the Bureau of Forestry in Bukidnon, Mindanao.

 The Cinchona species originally came from South America’s Andes Mountain between Peru and Chile.
-It was raised by the Dutch in Java, Indonesia and later introduced by Fischer in the Philippines with seeds he got in Java from Consul General Hoover.
+It was raised by the Dutch in Java, Indonesia and later covertly introduced by Fischer in the Philippines with seeds secured in Batavia from Consul General Chas L. Hoover.

 Success in Kaatoan